hiiamboris/red-wiki/Unicode-Issues-with-Proposed-Resolutions.md

     The expected result is "CANTUU+0300"

 9. Processing above BMP
-    Add 4 to the first character of "U+1D11E - The Treble Clef" Change "Treble" to "Bass"
+    Change the treble clef symbol of "U+1D11E - The Treble Clef" to the bass clef symbol(U+1D122) Change "Treble" to "Bass"
     The expected result is "U+1D122 - The Bass Clef"